 - tell you who it could be disclosed to; and

 - let you have a copy of the information in an intelligible form.

-To ask us for any personal information we may hold you need to put the request in writing addressing it to the ISER Director.
+To ask us for any personal information we may hold you need to address the request in writing to the ISER Director.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.